Britain's bankers to put wallets first in 'nightmare' election

-LONDON When it comes to politics, bankers tend to let their wallets guide their voting choices and next month's British national election will likely be no exception.
+LONDON When it comes to politics, bankers tend to let their wallets guide their voting choices and May's election will likely be no exception.

 Faced with the prospect of a Labour government that would hike the top rate of income tax to 50 percent and extract a levy from their bonuses, most financiers are rooting for the re-election of David Cameron's Conservatives, even though that would mean a potentially damaging referendum on Britain's membership of the European Union (EU) before the end of 2017.